1. Home

 Finance & Operations Manager

-Leslie earned a degree in Accounting from the Ambrose Alli University in Nigeria, where he was born, before moving to England in 2005 to study for a master’s degree in Middlesex University.
+Leslie earned a degree in Accounting from the Ambrose Alli University in Nigeria, where he was born, before moving to England in 2005 to study for a master’s degree at Middlesex University.
 Leslie also holds an MSc & MA in Financial Management with HR.

 When he isn’t working with numbers, Leslie loves to sing, watch films and travel.